mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 When using an **event-driven architecture**, a system operates around "events" that represent an action or a change of state, e.g., a button being clicked, a file being uploaded, or a temperature dropping below a certain level. it's efficient because events are generated and pushed, rather than things being polled.
 Polling requires always-on compute and doesn't scale well.

+### Baas VS Faas VS AWS Lambda

 Serverless architecture consists of two main principles, including Baas and Faas.

 1. Baas, Backend as a Service, using 3rd party services where possible rather than running your own.
 Examples include Auth0 or Cognito for authentication and Firebase or DynamoDB for data storage.

 2. Faas, Function as a Service, using an event-driven architecture  to provide application logic.
 These functions are only active (invoked) when they are needed (when an event is received)
     - Lambda is a Faas product.
 Functions are code, which run in a runtime.
 Functions are invoked by events, perform actions for up to 15 minutes, and terminate.
 Functions are also stateless - each run is clean.

+### Amazon API Gateway

+- It's a managed service.
+- It allows the creation, management, and optimization of highly scalable API endpoints.
+- API Gateway is a key component of serverless architectures in AWS.

+API Gateway can use other AWS services for compute (Faas/Iaas) as well as to store and recall data.

+Amazon API Gateway handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traﬃc management, authorization and access control, monitoring, and API version management.

+### AWS Step Fuctions

+It's a serverless visual workflow service that provices state machines.
+A state machine can orchestrate other AWS services with simple logic, branching, and parallel execution, and it maintains a state.
+Workflow steps are known as states, and they can perform work via tasks.
+A state machine can be defined using Amazon States language (ASL).
+With Stap Functions, lambda functions could only run for 15 minutes. lambda functions are stateless.
+State machiens maintain state and allow longer-running processes.
+Step Functions "replaces" SWF with a serverless version.

 ## Amazon Virtual Private Cloud, Amazon VPC